 The Essential Rights and Liberties of Religion in the American Constitutional Experiment

-This Article applies Bacon's prudential instructions to the American constitutional experiment in religious rights and liberties - an experiment that today is, indeed, "wandering, without any regular system of operations."
-Applying Bacon's first instruction, Part I distills from the diverse theological and political traditions and experiences of the eighteenth century the most widely embraced "first principles" of the American constitutional experiment - the "essential rights and liberties of religion," to use eighteenth century parlance.
-These principles included liberty of conscience, free exercise of religion, confessional and structural pluralism, equality of religions before the law, separation of the institutions of church and state, and disestablishment of religion.
-Applying Bacon's second instruction, Part II analyzes the American constitutional experience in light of these first principles, lifting these principles out of the familiar free exercise and establishment clause cases of the past half century.
-Applying Bacon's third instruction, Part III considers the principles and practices of the American experiment against prevailing international norms of religious rights and liberties, finding much of the American experiment confirmed, but also finding portions of it need of refinement.
+This is an early Article outlining the main themes of the author’s later text, Religion and the American Constitutional Experiment (Westview Press, 2011; 3d ed. with Joel A. Nichols).
+Part I distills from the diverse theological and political traditions and experiences of the eighteenth century the most widely embraced first principles of the American constitutional experiment - liberty of conscience, free exercise of religion, confessional and structural pluralism, equality of religions before the law, separation of the institutions of church and state, and disestablishment of religion.
+Part II analyzes the American constitutional experience in light of these first principles, lifting these principles out of the familiar free exercise and establishment clause cases of the past half century.
+Part III considers the principles and practices of the American experiment against prevailing international norms of religious rights and liberties, finding much of the American experiment confirmed, but also finding portions of it in need of refinement.

 Keywords: Religious Freedom; First Amendment; Liberty of Conscience; Separation of Church and State; Free Exercise of Religion; Religious Pluralism and Equality; No Establishment of Religion; International Human Rights Norms; Francis Bacon; Thomas Jefferson; James Madison; John Adams; US Supreme Court